SandeepSharmaaa/SandeepSharmaaa/README.md

 - 👋 Hi, I’m @SandeepSharmaaa
 - 👀 I’m interested in Web developement and Technology releated changes which are occuring in daily basis
-- 🌱 I’m currently learning Full Stack Developement
+- 🌱 I’m currently learning Full Stack Web Developement
 - 💞️ I’m looking to collaborate on GSOC